-1. AUTOMATED CONTROL SYSTEMS, THEIR TYPES, SUBSYSTEMS, AND HOW THEY ARE DEVELOPED personnel in the latter.
+1. AUTOMATED CONTROL SYSTEMS, THEIR TYPES, SUBSYSTEMS, AND HOW THEY ARE DEVELOPED

 Every control system basically has three main functions: (1) acquisition and transmission of data on the controlled objects, (2) data processing, and (3) generation of instructions to control the object.
 The automated control system brings automation to these functions.